 We start by 40-60 mins ascent.
 And then raising for another 1.5 hours through a boulder field.
 After that it is a 1-hour steep ascent before reaching Sinche La.

 Day 10: Limithang – Laya

-Distance 10 km, 4-5 hours, 60 m ascent, 340 m descent, camp altitude 3,840 m.
-Today, you walk downhill all the way along a narrow, winding river valley.
+We walk downhill all the way along a narrow, winding river valley.
 After a long time, the trail takes you through the densely forested region.
-The trail leads you to the west side of Laya village.
+This trail leads us to the west side of Laya village.

 Day 11: Laya – Koina

 The trail winds up and down along the river valley of Mo Chhu avoiding natural obstacles and affording breath-taking views of the raging river, feeder streams, and waterfalls.

 Day 12: Koina – Gasa

 Today we will have the final major climb of the Laya Gasa Trek.
 We will cross Bari La and then the trail descends all the way until we reach to Gasa village.